 Every student with a documented disability has the following rights:

-- Reasonable access to courses, programs, services, jobs, activities, and facilities available through the College.
+Equal access to courses, programs, services, jobs, activities, and facilities available through the College.

-- Reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids determined on a case-by-case basis.
+Reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids determined on a case-by-case basis.

-- Appropriate confidentiality pertaining to his/her disability.
+Appropriate confidentiality pertaining to their disability.